 Old Couch & Sofa Restoration Guide

 Is your old sofa suffering from neglect?
 Years of abuse, sagging sofa syndrome, or any of the other thousands of ailments that afflict all old sofas today?
-Worry not, advances in sofa medicine can bring that old dilapidated piece back to its glory days.
+Worry not, advances in sofa medicine can bring that old dilapidated item back to its glory days.
 With just a few of the right prescriptions, your old sofa will spring back to life.

 There comes a time when you just have to get rid of that old couch ( we'll explain later how you can properly dispose of it).
 However, many times, you can give that old piece of furniture new life.
 Don't be so quick to throw it out.
 Here's a few ideas.

 First things first, clean that thing.
 Don’t just vacuum it, really clean it.
 Rent a steam cleaner if you don’t have one and go to town.
 Take off all removable parts and wash them.
 Steam clean anything that is still attached from top to bottom.
 Don’t be lazy or your bad attitude will reflect in a half old looking sofa.